iCliniq Logo

 • Altered mental status.

-Management of Tizanidine Toxicity: There is no known antidote yet known to manage Tizanidine toxicity.
+Management of Tizanidine Toxicity: There is no known antidote for Tizanidine toxicity.
 However, a few measures can be taken to manage the toxicity:

 • Continuous airway monitoring in patients with Tizanidine overdose.

-• Administration of intravenous fluids and vasopressor as needed.
+• Intravenous fluids and vasopressors should be administered as needed.

-• The drug Naloxone when administered intravenously in the dose of 10 mg, has proven to be effective in managing Tizanidine toxicity to a certain extent based on the research however, hemodynamic (blood circulation) parameters cannot be reversed by the drug Naloxone.
+• The drug Naloxone, when administered intravenously at a dose of 10 mg, has been shown to be effective in managing Tizanidine toxicity to a certain extent in research; however, Naloxone does not reverse hemodynamic (blood circulation) parameters.

 • The drug Tizanidine increases the severity of the adverse events if combined with Benzodiazepines and Acetazolamide.